 If that’s the case, Capital One® Venture® Rewards Credit Card might be a good choice for you.
 The welcome offer of 50,000 miles is nice, as you only have to spend $3,000 within 3 months of account opening.
 It’s worth $500 in travel, making it easy to travel with earning miles on holiday shopping.

 But the ease of earning is the stand-out feature on this card.
 You receive 2X miles on every purchase, any time, anywhere, uncapped forever.
-Additionally, you earn 10 miles per $1 spent when you book a hotel through the hotels.com Venture portal.
+Additionally, you earn 10 miles per $1 spent when you book and pay for a hotel through the hotels.com Venture portal.
 The annual fee is tiny, too, at only $95.
 Plus, it’s waived the first year.

 Bottom Line When Earning Miles on Holiday Shopping

+Holiday travel is one of the fastest growing industries in America, and using a rewards credit card for holiday shopping is a good way to get something for yourself too.
 As with anything, use your best judgment.
 Do your research, look at your budget, and consider the things you have in the coming months.
 Choose the card that will best likely work for you.

 Earning miles on holiday shopping doesn’t have to be difficult.
 With a few clicks of a button, you can easily be on your way!